Contact Lens Care

 There is also the potential for problems to occur from other common activities, such as the use of eye drops, sleeping, swimming or showering while wearing your contact lenses.
 With all these risks lurking, it’s clear to see just how important it is to properly care for your contact lenses.

-How to Care for Contact Lenses
+How To Care For Contact Lenses

 Taking good of care of your contact lenses not only helps to protect your vision health, but also maintains the overall safety, longevity and efficacy of your lenses.
 Fortunately, caring for lenses is easy and should be part of your daily routine just like brushing your teeth.
 There are plenty of ways to take proper care of your lenses, but here are a few of the essentials.